 Practice and preparation makes a big difference when interviewing.
-You’ll want to be prepared to demonstrate knowledge about the employer and their projects, ask sincere questions about the opportunity, speak about your experiences and qualifications, and present your portfolio.
+You’ll want to be prepared to address qualifications sought in the job description, demonstrate knowledge about the employer and their projects, ask sincere questions about the opportunity, speak about your experiences and qualifications, and present your portfolio.
 If you would like to schedule a mock interview, please contact Design Career Services.

 Sample interview questions

 - Architecture (PDF)

 - Interior Design (PDF)

 A suit or dress pants and a shirt is appropriate.
 Avoid heavy fragrances, transparent or revealing clothing, and heavy makeup.
 When in doubt, overdress and dress conservatively.

 Arrive 15 minutes early.
 Enter the interviewing room with a smile, self-confidence and a firm handshake.

 Let the interviewer offer the lead.
 Listen to questions and remember that the interviewer is not interested in yes or no answers.
 It’s fine to ask that a question be repeated, and it’s perfectly acceptable to think before responding.
 The interviewer is appraising your thinking ability, how you solve problems and your communication skills.
 They want to determine if you are a good fit for their organization and if you have the necessary qualifications for the position.
 When responding to questions, refer to your experience, knowledge or portfolio when possible.